yasamanhbn/Arcaptcha-React-js/README.md

 ```

 ## Usage
-The requirement for usage are the sitekey prop.
+The requirement for usage are the site-key prop.
 The component will automatically include and load the Arcaptcha  API library and append it to the body.

 ```
 import {ArcaptchaWidget}  from 'arcaptcha-react'